nextrapi/documentation/docs/developer-docs/latest/developer-resources/cli/CLI.md

   Example: `strapi install graphql` will install the plugin `strapi-plugin-graphql`

 :::caution
-Some plugins have admin panel integrations, your admin panel might have to be rebuilt.
+Some plugins have admin panel integrations; your admin panel might have to be rebuilt.
 This can take some time.
 :::

 ## strapi uninstall